by Conor McPherson

 September 6 – 29, 2019

-Masses of birds have suddenly begun to attack people, driving strangers Nat and Diane to take refuge in an isolated, abandoned cabin.
+Masses of birds have begun attacking people, driving strangers Nat and Diane to take refuge in an isolated, abandoned cabin.
 With no electricity and scarce food, their precarious existence is threatened even more by the arrival of a volatile young woman.
 With a nod to Daphne du Maurier’s story (that inspired Alfred Hitchcock’s film), playwright McPherson creates his own dark, claustrophobic drama of survival in the face of society’s collapse.

 The Sunday, September 22nd performance will be audio-described, based on reservations.